Best Small Business Loans in Texas

 Time in business

 Since not all small businesses succeed, it’s generally considered riskier to lend to younger businesses.
-As a result, many traditional financial institutions impose a two-year time-in-business requirement for lending purposes.
+As a result, many traditional financial institutions impose a two-year time in business requirement for lending purposes.

-Collateral or personal guarantee
+Collateral and/or personal guarantee

 Depending on your lender or type of loan, you may be asked to secure the loan with collateral or sign a personal guarantee.
 Providing these often makes it easier to be approved for the loan.